mloskot/mateusz.loskot.net/content/post/2013/01/03/blocfest-2012-at-castle-climbing.md

 title: Blocfest 2012 at Castle Climbing
 description: My summary of the second round of the Blocfest 2012/2013 at the Castle Climbing in London.
 date: 2013-01-03
+categories: [ "sweat" ]
 ---

 It's been more than three weeks since last round of the [Blocfest](http://www.blocfest.co.uk/) bouldering competition.
 It took place on the 8th of December, 2012 at the [Castle Climbing](http://www.castle-climbing.co.uk/) in London.
 A wrap-up summary should be posted earlier, but I've been lazy (training hard, writing little) and the Christmas break kept me busy shopping, cooking and driving.